Director of the Interpersonal Relations and Motivation Research Group

 - Persuasion and Behavior (undergraduate honors)

-Rodriguez, L.R., Knee, C.R., & Neighbors, C. (in press).
+Rodriguez, L.R., Knee, C.R., & Neighbors, C. (2014).
 Relationships can drive some to drink: Relationship-contingent self-esteem and drinking problems.
 Journal of Social and Personal Relationships.

 Wickham, R.E., & Knee, C.R.
 (2013).
 Examining temporal processes in diary studies.
 Personality and Social Psychology Bulletin.